QadamosssQ/DiskKebaber/README.md

 **Disclaimer:** This program is for entertainment purposes only and should not be used for any malicious intent.

 ## Description
 Disk Kebaber is a program that changes all files on a selected disk to a relatively "kebab" format.
 This program is designed to be humorous and not intended for any serious use.
+Disk C is deafult blocked.

 ## Usage